lancea/docs/tapi/default.md

 #### HTTP verbs

-The API uses standard HTTP verbs as part of the uniform interface and must be used in combination with the resource URIs in order to describe the requested action.
+The API uses standard HTTP verbs as part of the uniform interface and must be used in combination with the resource URLs in order to describe the requested action.

 | Verb | Description |
 | :-------- | :---------- |